TheRealAnonymous008/quartz/content/details/engineering/systems/Characterizing Systems.md

 	* **Flows** are special forces in which something moves from one place to another
 		* Components that are strongly coupled due to flows transfer more material through the flow channel.
 		* *In a closed system all outflows of one subsystem become inflows of another.*
-		* It is common to see material, energy and information as flowing into a component.
+		* It is common to see material, [[Work and Energy|energy]] and information as flowing into a component.
 The component then performs work and outputs a usable product, waste materials, and waste heat (i.e., unusable energy).

 * *In general, the forces and flows connecting components are stronger than at the next higher scale of complexity*.
 	* Because of this ,components can exist in a hierarchy.